|

 was born on the day the pipe-borne water was

-with the water borne rash which accompanied the
+to be afflicted with the water borne rash which

-only child born on that fateful day, all the
+system.
+Being the only child born on that fateful

-introduction of better things to come to Tompiko.
-He
+the introduction of better things to come to

-crawled, walked and ran in the comfort of villagers
+Tompiko.
+He crawled, walked and ran in the comfort

-who revered him and who looked to him for good luck
+of villagers who revered him and who looked to him

-while some even prayed for his type of luck.
-True to
+for good luck while some even prayed for his type of

 Full Story>>